thibaudclement/cs269i/docs/lecture-14.md

 Another approach is to look for an allocation that maximizes **fair objective functions**.

 <div class="definition" markdown="1">
-**Definition:** Utilitarian/Social Welfare
+**Definition: Utilitarian/Social Welfare**

-“Maximum total happiness”
+“Maximum total happiness”:

 \[
   \underset{A_1, ..., A_n}{max} \sum_i v_i(A_i)